goldbergyoni/component-tests-workshop/README.md

 # Intro

-This workshop shows the immense power of narrow integration tests, also known as 'component test.
-This might make a dramatic impact on your testing effort and success 🚀.
+This workshop is a very deep dive into writing real-world and modern backend testing.
+Most traditional testing guides focus on testing functions and units.
+In their daily routine though, developers are challenged with covering all the layers of their components - Database, APIs, MQ, metrics, 3rd parties, and more - not just logic functions.
+This workshop is all about writing these realistic tests in the RIGHT way.
+Overall, it packs 25+ best practices and 20 hands-on exercises that will open your mind to modern testing techniques. 🚀.
 Warning: You might fall in love with testing 💚

 ![Header](/graphics/component-diagram.jpg "Component Tests")